 The most likely foundation issue at work in these cases is settlement.
 Generally caused by expansive soils, settlement sees sections of a foundation breaking away and sinking into the ground.
 When rainfall saturates the soil, this will let water seep into the crawl space quite quickly.
 Another possible cause is subsidence.

-The average crawl space ceiling can measure anywhere between one to three feet high.
-As its name implies, this is just large enough for an adult to crawl around safely.
-Of course, this does not mean anyone can simply crawl into it.
-It is unsafe for anyone but certified crawl space experts to enter.
-This is largely due to all the important systems installed inside this tight space.
+The average height of a crawl space can measure anywhere between one to three feet high.
+As its name implies, this is just large enough to crawl around.

 The main purpose of the crawl space is to store your home’s vital systems inside it.
-This includes your HVAC system, your insulation, your electrical wiring, your plumbing, your floor’s support beams, and much more.
-Many of these systems should not be wet whatsoever, which can be a problem when moisture inevitably does flow into this space.
+This includes your HVAC system, insulation, electrical wiring, plumbing, and floor support beams.
+These systems should not be wet whatsoever, which can be a problem when moisture inevitably does enter this space.
 The crawl space needs to be completely dry or you risk these systems breaking down and causing even more problems all around your house.

 To put it simply, flood vents are like old-fashioned crawl space vents, but they serve a different purpose and are often designed to be closed until they are needed these days.
 With that said, there are times when crawl space vents can be converted into flood vents.